veevo/dev/content/en/articles/self-knowledge.md

 ---
-title: Self Knowledge
+title: Self Knowledge, what does it mean?
 description: How to know ourselves, make progress and be happier
 date: 2019-02-01 19:00:00
+image: "images/masonary-post/post-2.jpg"
+categories:
+  - "articles"
 tags:
-- article
 - self-knowledge
 ---